Vegan snowball cookies – light, delicious, buttery, and so festive!

 - 2 Tablespoons unsweetened applesauce

-- 4 Tablespoons granulated sugar
+- 4 Tablespoons organic cane sugar

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

-- ½ cup dairy free mini chocolate chips
+- 1/2 cup dairy free mini chocolate chips

-- powdered sugar for rolling
+- 1 cup powdered sugar

 Preheat the oven to 325 degrees.
 Line a cookie sheet with parchment paper.
 Put about a cup of powdered sugar in a small bowl and set aside.

 Cream the vegan buttery spread, vanilla extract, applesauce, salt, and granulated sugar.

 Reduce the mixer speed to low, and add the gluten free flour a half cup at a time, untill it is all incorporated.
 The dough will be very thick.

-- Turn the mixer off and stir in the chocolate chips.
+Turn the mixer off and stir in the chocolate chips.